Institutional Diplomas (DE)

 • High school diploma or equivalent

-• Federal diploma(s) and training experience
+• Federal certification(s) and coaching experience

 • Initial training: €3,200